digitalcredentials/dcc-members-oidf/README.md

 ### Initialize terraform

-The terraform configuration in this repository uses the terraform 'backend' to store the current state of the DCC terraform deployment in an S3 bucket, so it can be shared by all developers.
+The terraform configuration in this repository uses the terraform *backend* to store the current state of the DCC terraform deployment in an S3 bucket, so it can be shared by all developers.

-You can do the same by creating an S3 bucket and setting the 'backend' property in [main.tf](./main.tf) to point to your new S3 bucket.
+You can do the same by creating an S3 bucket and setting the *backend* property in [main.tf](./main.tf) to point to your new S3 bucket.

 Alternatively, you can remove the backend property from main.tf and terraform will track your state locally.